Styyx1/Nocturnia-Readme/README.md

 ## FAQ

+### Failed download for Rare Curios
+Bethesda uploaded different files to their ingame store and steam.
+If you fail, delete the files ``bgssse037-curios.bsa`` and ``bgssse037-curios.esl`` and download them from the ingame mod store via starting the game from steam.

 ### Controller Setup

 Refer to the [Gamepad Keybind page](files/Gamepad-Keybinds.md) for any questions related to playing with a controller.